NA7KR/ajhstn.github.io/_posts/2016-07-24-prtg-days-until-sensor.md

 You may want to use this sensor as a countdown to an important date, eg conference, project deadline etc..

-This sensor is a [EXE/Script](https://www.paessler.com/manuals/prtg/exe_script_sensor) PowerShell script sensor, and so we need to write a PowerShell script and save it to "\Custom Sensors\EXE\" in your PRTG installation folder.
+This sensor is an [EXE/Script](https://www.paessler.com/manuals/prtg/exe_script_sensor) PowerShell script sensor, and so we need to write a PowerShell script and save it to "\Custom Sensors\EXE\" in your PRTG installation folder.

 Copy and Paste the script below to the location "\Custom Sensors\EXE\DaysUntil.ps1".